Battle of Iwo Jima: Subsequent combat

 In the days after the landings, the Marines expected the usual Japanese banzai charge during the night.
-This had been the standard Japanese defense strategy in previous island battles against enemy ground forces in the Pacific, such as the Battle of Saipan in June 1944.
-In those attacks, for which the Marines had usually been at least somewhat prepared, the majority of Japanese attackers had been killed and the overall Japanese fighting strength significantly degraded.
+This had been the standard Japanese defense strategy in previous island battles against enemy ground forces in the Pacific, such as what the US Army faced in the Battle of Saipan in June 1944.
+In those attacks, for which the Army Soldiers had usually been at least somewhat prepared, the majority of Japanese attackers had been killed and the overall Japanese fighting strength significantly degraded.
 However, General Kuribayashi had strictly forbidden these "human wave" attacks, considering them a futile waste of resources.

 U.S. Marines pose with a captured Japanese flag on top of enemy pillbox.

 The fighting near the beachhead remained intense, and the American advance was stalled by numerous defensive positions augmented by artillery.
 Marines were frequently ambushed by Japanese troops who sprang out of previously-unseen tunnels.
 At night, the Japanese left their defenses in small groups to attack American foxholes under cover of darkness, and USN ships began firing star shells to illuminate the battlefield.
 Similar to previous battles on Japanese-held islands, Japanese soldiers who knew English were used to harass and deceive Marine units.
 English-speaking IJA troops often yelled "corpsman", pretending to be a wounded Marine, in order to lure and kill the USN medical personnel attached to Marine infantry companies.